fwupd/fwupd/plugins/logitech-hidpp/README.md

 Here's how the different devices are handled in the plugin:

-* Unifying receiver in runtime mode: FuLogitechHidPpRuntimeUnifying (fu-logitech-hidpp-runtime-unifying.c)
+* Unifying receiver in runtime mode: FuLogitechHidppRuntimeUnifying (fu-logitech-hidpp-runtime-unifying.c)
 * Unifying receiver in bootloader mode:
-  * Nordic chipset: FuLogitechHidPpBootloaderNordic (fu-logitech-hidpp-bootloader-nordic.c)
+  * Nordic chipset: FuLogitechHidppBootloaderNordic (fu-logitech-hidpp-bootloader-nordic.c)
-  * TI chipset: FuLogitechHidPpBootloaderTexas (fu-logitech-hidpp-bootloader-texas.c)
+  * TI chipset: FuLogitechHidppBootloaderTexas (fu-logitech-hidpp-bootloader-texas.c)
-* Bolt receiver in runtime mode: FuLogitechHidPpRuntimeBolt (fu-logitech-hidpp-runtime-bolt.c)
+* Bolt receiver in runtime mode: FuLogitechHidppRuntimeBolt (fu-logitech-hidpp-runtime-bolt.c)
 * Bolt receiver in bootloader mode and all peripherals:
-    FuLogitechHidPpDevice (fu-logitech-hidpp-device.c)
+    FuLogitechHidppDevice (fu-logitech-hidpp-device.c)

-FuLogitechHidPpDevice effectively handles all devices that use the HID++2.0 protocol.
+FuLogitechHidppDevice effectively handles all devices that use the HID++2.0 protocol.

 Every device contains two updatable entities, the main application FW and the radio stack FW (SoftDevice).
-The latter will show up as a child device of the actual device and is handled by FuLogitechHidPpRadio (fu-logitech-hidpp-radio.c), which simply defers to the parent device for most operations.
+The latter will show up as a child device of the actual device and is handled by FuLogitechHidppRadio (fu-logitech-hidpp-radio.c), which simply defers to the parent device for most operations.